sebsauvage/Shaarli/doc/md/Troubleshooting.md

 ### The bookmarklet doesn't work

-Websites which enforce Content Security Policy (CSP), such as github.com, disallow usage of bookmarklets.
+Some websites may disallow usage of bookmarklets through [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
 Unfortunately, there is nothing Shaarli can do about it ([1](https://github.com/shaarli/Shaarli/issues/196), [2](https://bugzilla.mozilla.org/show_bug.cgi?id=866522), [3](https://code.google.com/p/chromium/issues/detail?id=233903).

 Under Opera, you can't drag'n drop the button: You have to right-click on it and add a bookmark to your personal toolbar.